Ziadcooler/url-shortener/README.md

 # shrtnd

-shrtnd is a simple and fast URL shortener I built — with a Go backend and a frontend using HTML, JavaScript, and CSS.

-Both the backend and frontend are deployed on Render, a free hosting service that lets you run web apps and static sites easily.
-I chose Render because it’s free and straightforward — no AWS accounts or complicated setup needed!

 You can check it out live here: shrtnd.onrender.com

 When you create a short URL, it looks like this: